top of page

 • Frost-tender perennials - We also love growing a wide range of tropical perennials throughout the heat of the summer.
 We'll save all the specifics for a different post, but many of these (like lemongrass, lemon verbena, lemon balm, curry trees, moringa trees, ginger, galangal, turmeric, and many others) can be overwintered in the ground and will come back if well-mulched.

 • Cool-weather annuals - Fall is a great time for herbs and edible flowers, and you can start seeds like calendula, chamomile, borage, nasturtiums, and pansies.
-Borage, chamomile, and nasturtiums can only survive light freezes, so they may not survive into the winter depending on what type of season we get.
+Borage, calendula, and nasturtiums can only survive light freezes, so they may not survive into the winter depending on what type of season we get.
 But if you start them now, you'll have a long-enough growing window to get plenty of blooms.

 September - October